JetBrains/kotlin/GRADLE_PLUGIN.md

 * __compileKonan__.
 Aggregate task to build all the Kotlin/Native artifacts for all available targets. `konan.build.targets` project property also may be used to override the target list.
 The task has no properties to use by a build script.

-* __run<ArtifactName>__.
+* __run\<ArtifactName>__.
 Such a task is created for each executable supported by current host and allows one to run this executable.
 The task is an instance of Gradle's [`Exec`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Exec.html) so it supports all settings provided by `Exec`.
 Additionally, run parameters may be passed to the task using the `runArgs` project property:

     ```
-    ./gradlew run -PrunArgs='foo bar'
+    ./gradlew runFoo -PrunArgs='foo bar'
     ```

 The plugin also edits the default `build` and `clean` tasks so that the first one allows one to build all the artifacts supported